 The prior switching cost headaches and expenses that kept companies on Magento even when they hated it disappeared when migrating to Magento 2 was just as painful and expensive as starting fresh on Shopify.
 Online stores started dumping Magento for more business-friendly solutions like Shopify.
 They could replace it with solutions that had lower complexity, more modern features, and a comprehensible path forward.

-The overall trend for Magento shows that it fell out of favor following 2016’s move to v2.
+The overall trend for Magento usage and searches fell out of favor following 2016’s move to v2.
 In short, my most profitable customer pool was shrinking every day.

 What’s my point here?

 My point is, these trends were foreseeable and known within the Magento community.
 I was not one of those people.
 I neglected to either learn for myself or speak with people in the Magento ecosystem.

 These facts were discoverable and likely the reason the seller wanted out of the company.
 I failed to do my research, failed to look critically at the business and the market it operated in, and failed to account for the fact that I was ignorant of the larger market forces that would dictate the success of the investment.
 And that left me with capital tied up in a failed acquisition instead working productively for me and my team.

 Getting people to pay for a Magento plugin is difficult.

 Magento is a free open source solution.
 The user is conditioned from the start that using Magento is not going to cost them a lot of money, in many ways like WordPress conditions users today.

 The problem is that getting Magento to work can be very expensive in both time and money.